rage/java-programming/data/macos-ohjeet.md

 <!-- 4.
 Paina vasemmasta alakulmasta "Click the lock to make changes."
 Username-kentässä pitäisi lukea automaattisesti tietokoneesi käyttäjätunnus.
 Syötä se, jos se puuttuu.
 Syötä salasanasi Password-kenttään ja paina Unlock.
 ![salasanansyöttämisnäkymä](./img/macos-guide/open-lock.png) -->
 4. Press from the lower left corner "Click the lock to make changes.".
 In the username field there should be the name of your computer.
-Input that if it's not there.
-Input your password to password field and press Unlock.
+Write if it's not there.
+Give your password in the password field and click Unlock.

 <!-- 7.
 Paina nyt plus-kuvaketta.
 Navigoi avautuvassa näkymässä siihen kansioon, mihin tmcbeans on asennettuna koneellasi.
 Valitse tmcbeans.app ja paina Open. -->
 7. Click the plus-icon.
 Navigate to the folder where your tmcbeans is installed.
 Select tmcbeans.app and click Open.